dart-lang/site-www/src/codelabs/iterables.md

 You don't need to implement `main()`.

 This exercise introduces `singleWhere`.
-This method works similarly to `firstWhere`, but in this case it expects that only one element of the `Iterable` matches the predicate.
+This method works similarly to `firstWhere`, but in this case, it expects only one element of the `Iterable` to match the predicate.
-If more than one or no element in the `Iterable` satisfies the predicate condition, the method throws a [StateError][StateError class] exception.
+If more than one or no element in the `Iterable` satisfies the predicate condition, then the method throws a [StateError][StateError class] exception.

 {{site.alert.warn}}